s-0-p-h-i-a/Arduino_Practice/RGB_LED_PR+BUTTONS/README.md

 # RGB LED + Photoresistor + Buttons

 ## Goal:
-Control an RGB LED using two buttons and a photoresistor, combining **digital** and **analog** inputs.
+Control an RGB LED using two buttons and a photoresistor, combining digital and analog inputs.

-Originally, the project aimed to regulate brightness dynamically through **Serial input** + **photoresistor** feedback, but hardware limitations turned it into a valuable debugging and systems behaviour study.
+Initially intended for Serial-based PWM brightness control, the project evolved into a debugging and signal-processing study analyzing photoresistor response, smoothing behaviour, and hardware timing limits.
 ---
 ## Demo & Diagrams